rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! quote "they had their dominion taken away: yet their lives were prolonged for a season and time."

-Let's be clear, the beasts, the worldly kings of Satan, were not bound with Satan.
+Let's be clear, the beasts, worldly nations, the seeds of the serpent, were not bound with Satan.
 Their lives were prolonged into the *messianic age*.
-This is key to understanding our current age, that is, how is Satan bound and yet we still struggle amidst evil?
+This is key to understanding our current age.
+That is, how is Satan bound and yet we still struggle amidst evil?

-Christ will rule amidst his enemies in the *messianic age* (our current age).
+The orthodox answer is clear: Christ will rule amidst his enemies in the *messianic age* (our current age).

 !!! quote "Psalm 110:2"
     The LORD shall send the rod of thy strength out of Zion: rule thou in the midst of thine enemies.